 Course Outline

 Introduction

-1. September 2 (Mo) What is "good"?
+1. September 2 (Mo) First half: What is "good"?

 James Rachels, The Right Thing to Do, chapter 1

-2. September 4 (We) "Is" and "ought"
+Second half: "Is" and "ought"

 David Hume, A Treatise of Human Nature, book III part 1 (final passage)

-3. September 9 (Mo) What is "justice"?
+2. September 9 (Mo) First half: What is "justice"?

 Plato, Republic, part I, 327a-342e

-4. September 11 (We) What is "justice"? (continued)
+Second half: What is "justice"? (continued)

 Plato, Republic, part I, 343a-354b

+Doub Ones Ethical Theories

 Part One: Ethical Theories

-5. September 16 (Mo) Virtue ethics
+3. September 16 (Mo) First half: Virtue ethics

 Aristotle, Nicomachean Ethics , book I, sections 1-5, 7, 13

-6. September 23 (Mo) Virtue ethics (continued)
+Second half: Virtue ethics (continued)

 Aristotle, Nicomachean Ethics, book II

-7. September 25 (We) Utilitarianism
+4. September 23 (Mo) First half: Utilitarianism

 J.S.
 Mill, Utilitarianism , chapter 2

-8. September 30 (Mo) Utilitarianism (continued)
+Second half: Utilitarianism (continued)

 Katarzyna de Lazari-Radek & Peter Singer, Utilitarianism: A Very Short

 Introduction, chapter 5

-9. October 2 (We) Deontology
+5. September 30 (Mo) First half: Deontology

 Onora O'Neill, "A Simplified Account of Kant's Ethics"

-10. October 7 (Mo) Deontology (continued)
+Second half: Deontology (continued)

 Immanuel Kant, Groundwork of the Metaphysics of Morals, section 1

-11. October 9 (We) Capability approach
+6. October 7 (Mo) First half: Capability approach

 Amartya Sen, "Development as Capability Expansion"

-12. October 14 (Mo) Capability approach (continued)
+Second half: Capability approach (continued)

 Martha Nussbaum, Creating Capabilities, chapter 2

-13. October 16 (We) Midterm Exam
+7. October 14 (Mo) Midterm Exam

 Part Two: Contemporary Issues

-14. October 21 (Mo) Constructing an argument
+8. October 21 (Mo) First half: Constructing an argument

 James Rachels, The Right Thing to Do, chapter 2

-15. October 23 (We) Essay composition
+Second half: Essay composition

 A) The environment

-16. October 28 (Mo) Animals
+9. October 28 (Mo) First half: Animals

 Peter Singer, Animal Liberation, chapter 1

-17. October 30 (We) Animals (continued)
+Second half: Animals (continued)

 Onora O'Neill, "Environmental Values, Anthropocentrism and Speciesism"

 B) Business & economics

-18. November 4 (Mo) Advertising
+10. November 4 (Mo) First half: Advertising

 Robert L. Arrington, "Advertising and Behavior Control"

-19. November 6 (We) Advertising (continued)
+Second half: Advertising (continued)

 Alonso Villarán, "Irrational Advertising and Moral Autonomy"

-20. November 11 (Mo) Limitarianism
+11. November 11 (Mo) First half: Limitarianism

 Ingrid Robeyns, "Having Too Much"

-21. November 13 (We) Limitarianism (continued)
+Second half: Limitarianism (continued)

 Robert Huseby, "The Limits of Limitarianism"

 C) Information technology

-22. November 18 (Mo) Artificial intelligence
+12. November 18 (Mo) First half: Artificial intelligence

 John Basl & Joseph Bowen, "Al as a Moral Right-Holder"

-23. November 20 (We) Artificial intelligence (continued)
+Second half: Artificial intelligence (continued)

 Judith Donath, "Ethical Issues in our Relationship with Artificial Entities"

 D) Bioethics

-24. November 25 (Mo) Abortion
+13. November 25 (Mo) First half: Abortion

 Judith Jarvis Thomson, "A Defense of Abortion"

-25. November 27 (We) Abortion (continued)
+Second half: Abortion (continued)

 Don Marquis, "Why Abortion is Immoral"

 Assessment 1 Midterm exam 30% Exam questions are based on the readings and lectures of the first part of the course.
 Students have 80 minutes to answer four out of five questions.
 2 Essay 50% Students write a 1000-word essay in which they formulate their own argument about an ethical issue by applying one of the normative theories from the first part of the course to a topic treated in the second part, minimally citing two of the course readings.
-Workshops on argument construction and essay composition will be provided on October 21 and 23.
+A workshop on argument construction and essay composition will be provided on October 21.
 Deadline for the essay: TBA (most likely one week after the last class).
-Students are allowed and encouraged to hand in a draft version of their essay before the last class on November 27 in order to receive feedback for improvement.
+Students are allowed and encouraged to hand in a draft version of their essay before the last class on November 25 in order to receive feedback for improvement.
 Students who wish to treat a topic other than those introduced in the second part of the course must obtain approval from the instructor.
 3 Participation 20% Participation takes the form of the online discussion of motions introduced in the lectures.
 Students write a minimum of eight 200-word posts or replies on the Canvas discussion board over the course of the semester.
 Details will be announced in class.